FOR THE COMMUNITY, BY THE COMMUNITY

 Director

-Roz believes that “everyone deserves to die in a comfortable place.
-They deserve 24-hour nursing care, integrated health care and palliative expertise.
-When home care and hospital care is not optimal then hospice is a wonderful safe choice”.
+Roslyn believes that “Everyone deserves to die in a comfortable place.
+We all deserve 24-hour nursing care, integrated health care, and palliative expertise.”

 Director

-John has dedicated his time as a volunteer on the hospice board, overseeing banking and financial reporting since 2018.
-In 2021, he assumed the role of Treasurer.
-His commitment to establishing a hospice in Whitby grew stronger after his firsthand experience with his wife, Mary, who was in hospice in Grimsby in 2022 and 2023.
+Since 2018, John has dedicated his time as a volunteer on the Hospice Whitby Board, overseeing banking and financial reporting.
+In 2021, he stepped into the role of Treasurer.
+His commitment to establishing a hospice in Whitby intensified after his firsthand experience with his wife, Mary, who received hospice care in Grimsby in 2022 and 2023.

-The hospice experience was such a dramatic improvement over what is experienced in hospital palliative care wards and cemented John’s belief in the urgent need for a hospice residence in hos own community.
+The hospice experience provided a dramatic improvement over the care offered in hospital palliative wards, solidifying John’s belief in the urgent need for a hospice residence in his own community.

-As a lifelong resident of Whitby, he has actively contributed to various organizations in volunteer capacities.
-John’s extensive professional background includes 31 years with the Durham Regional Police Service, culminating in his retirement as Financial Services Manager after more than 15 years in the role.
+As a lifelong resident of Whitby, John has actively contributed to various organizations in volunteer roles.
+His extensive professional background includes 31 years with the Durham Regional Police Service, where he retired as Financial Services Manager after more than 15 years in that position.

 Interested in becoming